 Marketers like to talk about the Zero Moment of Truth, or ZMOT, for a product or brand.
 Loosely defined as the moment when a prospective buyer looks for online reviews and recommendations for a product, ZMOT follows the P&G tenets of the “first moment of truth,” when a customer chooses a product on the store shelf, and the second one, when she uses it at home.

-ZMOT may be a new buzzword, but to PR professionals, it’s just another way of describing how online reputation and recommendations converge to make the buyer’s habit of “pre-shopping” a make-or-break factor for a brand.
+ZMOT may be a new buzzword, but to PR professionals, it’s just another way of describing how online reputation and word-of-mouth recommendations converge to make the buyer’s habit of “pre-shopping” a make-or-break factor for a brand.
 Part of our job is to help manage that reputation.

 What’s interesting is that ZMOT holds true for people also.
 With new graduates facing a tough job market, and many more seasoned professionals finding the employment picture equally challenging, it’s important to deploy classic, and newer, PR techniques and tactics to get ZMOT on your side.
 Here are some tips from the PR and communications side.